Nobby Clark (politician): 2022 Invercargill mayoral election

-Mayor of Invercargill, 2022–present
+Mayor of Invercargill, 2022–2025

 Following his election as Mayor, Clark announced that he would focus on opposing the Government's Three Waters reform programme, building a new museum in Invercargill and reviewing project spending.
 He also detailed plans to cut $50 million from the city's $115 million budget.
 He stated that he would not wear the mayoral robes and would not be addressed as "Your Worship" as his predecessor had.
 On 14 October, he appointed newly-elected councillor Tom Campbell as his deputy.

 On 1 November, Clark attempted to remove the speaking rights of mana whenua representatives at full council meetings, as they did not have voting rights.
 This proposal was defeated in a council vote.

-Clark made national headlines in March 2023 for his use of the word nigger in a speech at an arts event, and again while defending his actions to the media.
+Clark made national headlines in March 2023 for his use of the word nigger in a speech at an arts event.
 He argued that he was questioning the line between artistic expression and hate speech in response to a controversial poem by Tusiata Avia.

-Race Relations Commissioner Meng Foon called on him to apologise and Green Party co-leader Marama Davidson called on him to resign.
-Clark responded by calling for Foon to resign instead, for not investigating Avia for alleged hate speech.
+The incident was covered in an episode of New Zealand Today in March 2024, during which Guy Williams attempted to convince Clark not to use the word nigger.

+On 23 July 2024, an independent investigation found that he had breached the code of conduct on four counts.
+At an extraordinary meeting on 26 July 2024, the council voted to censure Clark and requested an apology.
+On 30 July, Clark issued a public apology for breaching the Council's code of conduct by using racist and homophobic slurs along with "insulting and degrading behaviour" during the New Zealand Today television interview.

+On 6 April, Clark hosted a three hour meeting at Invercargill's Civic Threatre where civic leaders heard community feedback and discussed solutions to the city's crime problems.
+Victims of crimes including local business owners and former perpetrators shared their stories including ram raids and organised shoplifting.
+During the meeting, Clark and local Police area commander Mike Bowman discussed efforts to combat crime including a new security camera system worth NZ$2.2 million.